PAPERS, PLEASE: A 20th CENTURY ODYSSEY

 We bring these tales and their times to life through nonfiction books; a series of multi-media Two Pianos 'concert documentaries' with narration plus live classical music, presented around the world; a curated traveling exhibit with numerous artifacts; educational materials; and video performance highlights or full-length DVDs.
 Highlights videos are on our Two Pianos You Tube Channel.
 Highlights videos and performance reviews also are on our Two Pianos website.

-Our books are published under the imprint of Penn Convoy Press, in memory of the oil products company Hirsch Bieler founded in 1939 after he reached the States.
+Our books are published under the imprint Penn Convoy Press, in memory of the oil products company Hirsch Bieler founded in 1939 after he reached the States.
 They are illustrated full-length nonfiction volumes centered on first-person oral histories of the main characters and their circles, backed by letters, photographs, travel documents, and historical context.

 Books, performances and related activities also help us build bridges between past and present, across borders and cultures.

--- Michael H. and Nora Jean Levin, April 2023
+-- Nora Jean and Michael H. Levin, August 2023

 May 2023

-24 June 2023 3:30 PM
+June 2023

 A Border Town in Poland